KDRS-SA/search-and-view-docs/_docs/guide/part-0-editing-environment.md

 *Note: You can find more extensions to use if you want to, but be careful (especially if working with sensitive data).
 Just like browser extensions, they can contain malicious code.
 All extensions recommended in this guide are provided by Microsoft and Red Hat, both considered to be highly reputable.*

 {: style="counter-reset: step-counter 3;" }
 4. You are now ready to edit files.
-On the left side of the screen you can open the "Explorer" sidebar that let's you navigate the `vendor` folder we opened and create files there.
+On the left side of the screen you can open the "Explorer" sidebar that let's you navigate the `templates` folder we opened and create files there.
 If you select a file in the explorer, it will open an editor window in the center.\
 <br>
 ![](../../assets/images/guide/vs-code-finished-editor.png)